Why You Should Turn Your Followers Into A Community & How to Get Started

 You might look at your social media accounts and think, this is a community!
 Why would I need to “build one” when I already have one on Instagram?

-But a community experience like this is limited – and is only really there when a new post is created by the influencer.
 There’s limited interaction, you have limited control, and it’s not a community-focused platform.
 Social media and Substack follow more of the “one-to-many” communication model.
 What you want for a community is a “many-to-many” communication model.

 When you build your community, you want to focus on building a powerful experience where the driver is not your content, it’s about fostering communication, support and sharing between your members who all share a similar goal.

-• Extra resources: Part of joining a community means having a built-in support system and network – but also a place where members can find material resources whether it be links, exclusive content, panel discussions, event passes, research, tools and more that they otherwise wouldn’t have access to.
+• Extra resources: Part of joining a community means having a built-in support system and network – but also a place where members can find material resources whether it be links, exclusive content, panel discussions, event passes, research, tools, and more that they otherwise wouldn’t have access to.

-And through providing this extra value, it has benefits for you and your brand in return.
+Through providing this extra value, it has benefits for you and your brand in return.
 For example, hosting a community for your fans is a great way to:

 1. Increase your revenue